facebookresearch/demucs/README.md

 This will create a `demucs` environment with all the dependencies installed.

-You will also need to install [soundstretch/soundtouch](https://www.surina.net/soundtouch/soundstretch.html): on Mac OSX you can do `brew install sound-touch`, and on Ubuntu `sudo apt-get install soundstretch`.
+You will also need to install [soundstretch/soundtouch](https://www.surina.net/soundtouch/soundstretch.html): on macOS you can do `brew install sound-touch`, and on Ubuntu `sudo apt-get install soundstretch`.
 This is used for the pitch/tempo augmentation.